 Agriculture, a cornerstone of human civilization, has significantly shaped the natural environment.
 While it has enabled the sustenance of growing populations, it has also led to profound changes in ecosystems.
-Understanding the interplay between agricultural practices and biodiversity is crucial for developing strategies that harmonize production with environmental conservation.
+Understanding the interplay between agricultural practices and biodiversity is crucial for developing strategies that harmonize food production with environmental conservation.

 Introduction to Agricultural Practices and Biodiversity